sfepy/sfepy/doc/tutorial.rst

 **Essential Boundary Conditions**.
 These conditions are not a part of the weak form and they are used as they are.

-Practically in numerical implementation of FEM Dirichlet boundary conditions are used as following:

-#.
-First, the system of linear equations are assembled using
-   all terms in weak form.

-#.
-Next, the known Dirichlet values are used to substitute the corresponding
-   row/column in the system of linear equations.

 Neumann Boundary Conditions
 """""""""""""""""""""""""""